devonhk/old_pydo.github.io/blog/portfolio.md

 [https://github.com/pydo/lead_scraper_orm]()

-This version of the scraper is similar to the orignal but offers a few improvements.
+This version of the scraper is similar to the original but offers a few improvements.
 I use an ORM (SQLAlchemy) for easier to read code and an easier to user interface to search for jobs using argsparse.